Taxation of super benefits

 Proportioning - pension phase

 A super interest in pension phase is valued at the time the pension commences to determine the tax-free and taxable proportion.
 These proportions are then applied to all payments made from the income stream, whether they are income stream benefits or lump sum benefits.

-The super interest used to purchase a pension on 1 July 2016 consisted of the following components:
+The super interest used to purchase a transition to retirement income stream (TTR) on 1 January 2016 consisted of the following components:

 Proportioning rules where a pensioner dies